StoryCloud/FrontEndChallenge/readme.md

 you a taste what of our Front-End development pipeline is like at StoryCloud.
 There is no one way to complete these exercises as long as the minimum requirements are met.
 As users of the apps you create, we will be looking for a delightful user experience.
-As co-maintainers of your apps, we will be looking at how you organize and develop your code for extensibility and maintainability as well as at its clarity and elegance.
+As co-maintainers of your apps, we will be looking at how you organize and develop your code for extensibility and maintainability as well as for its clarity and elegance.

 We work in the modern era; your solutions do not need to support older browsers, but they should be usable on mobile platforms, tablets, and desktops.